-Gold Panning, Prospecting and Mining in Scotland, UK
+Prospecting in the UK

-The very idea of gold prospecting in Scotland of all places might seem strange to some, but Scotland, like all countries in the world, has an unknown reserve of gold perhaps buried deep within its mountains.
+The very idea of gold prospecting in Scotland (of all places) might seem strange to some, but Scotland, like all countries in the world, has an unknown reserve of gold perhaps buried deep within its mountains.
 Panning for gold has been a popular pastime in parts of Scotland for centuries, ever since the first gold was discovered in her burns and streams.

 Where to Find Gold In Scotland

-There has been gold found at Wanlockhead and the surrounding Lowther Hills, and Leadhills in Lanarkshire.
+- There has been gold found at Wanlockhead and the surrounding Lowther Hills, and Leadhills in Lanarkshire.

 Scotland's Gold Locations